 The University has a particular responsibility in respect of students who are following a programme of study leading to a professional qualification which is registrable with a professional, or statutory or regulatory body, and where such registration is a pre-requisite to practise that profession.

-The Fitness Registration and Practice Regulations may be used where:
+The Fitness for Registration and Practice Regulations may be used where:

 (a) the student has been found guilty of academic misconduct under the University’s Academic Misconduct regulations or a disciplinary offence under the University’s Student Disciplinary regulations; or

-(c) there is a legal obligation to inform the professional, statutory or regulatory body about the matters covered by (a) and (b), or in the judgment of the Vice-Chancellor it would be in the public interest to do so.
+(c) there is a legal obligation to inform the professional, statutory or regulatory body about the matters covered by (a) and (b), or in the judgement of the Vice-Chancellor it would be in the public interest to do so

-Please refer to the Fitness Registration and Practice Regulations (PDF) for full details.
+Please refer to the Fitness Registration and Practice Regulations for full details.